Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined for 57.5 points -- this matchup's point total -- just one time this year.
+- Coastal Carolina and its opponents have scored at least 57 points -- this matchup's over/under -- just one time this year.

-- The two teams combine to average 62.5 points per game, 5.0 more than the over/under in this contest.
+- The two teams combine to score 62.5 points per game, 5.5 more than the total in this contest.

 Coastal Carolina Stats and Trends

-- The Chanticleers covered the spread in their only game when favored by 34.5 points or more.
+- This season, the Chanticleers won ATS in their only game as a favorite of 34.5 points or more.

-- Coastal Carolina's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Coastal Carolina records more than 22.7 points, it is 2-1 against the spread and 4-0 overall.
+- Coastal Carolina is 2-1 against the spread and 4-0 overall this season when the team records more than 22.7 points.

 - Coastal Carolina is 2-1 against the spread and 4-0 overall when the team piles up over 405.7 yards.